CrunchyData/pg_tileserv/hugo/content/installation/_index.md

 LIBPROTOBUF="1.3.2" WAGYU="0.4.3 (Internal)"
 ```

-You don't need advanced knowledge in Postgres/PostGIS or web mapping to install `pg_tileserver` and set up the examples in this guide.
+You don't need advanced knowledge in Postgres/PostGIS or web mapping to install `pg_tileserv` and set up the examples in this guide.
 With that said, if you are new to functions in Postgres, you might try this [quick interactive course](https://learn.crunchydata.com/postgresql-devel/courses/beyond-basics/basicfunctions) on our Learning Portal to better see how you might take advantage of `pg_tileserv`'s capabilities.

 We also link to [further resources](../learn-more/) at the end of this guide, for your reference.